0xc0ffea/drmfreeaudible/README.md

  ## Requirements
- Audible activation bytes placed with this script in a file named 'bytes.txt' Can be obtained with https://github.com/inAudible-NG/audible-activator or offline using https://github.com/inAudible-NG/tables
+ Audible activation bytes placed with this script in a file named 'bytes.txt' Can be obtained with https://github.com/inAudible-NG/audible-activator

  ffmpeg, AtomicParsley, jq, lame, GNU Parallel